levi0206/lerblog2/content/posts/autodiff.md

 $$
 \mathbf{a} = f_1(\mathbf{x}), \quad \mathbf{b} = f_2(\mathbf{a}), \quad \mathbf{c} = f_3(\mathbf{b})
 $$
 where the bold letter denotes a vector.
-The Jacobian matrix of $f$ given by
+The Jacobian matrix of $f$ expressed as
 $$
 \frac{df}{d\mathbf{x}} =